kpablitz/pixforgeon/README.md

 By applying the second technique and experimenting with different images on actual faces, I noticed that based on image background, the style sometimes can take over quite fast (approx. 400 epochs).
 Sometimes satisfying results were gernerated, while other times for epochs > 2000 and a learning rate of 0.01, the style could distort the image, leading to either fascinating or funny outcomes.
 Initial configurations for `style_weight`, `content_weight`, and `total_variation_weight` were `1e-2`, `1e4`, `30` respectively.

-As a next step, I experimented with the above settings giving more `weight` to style and content to either emphasize style features and converge to an artistic result faster (fewer epochs) or get ride of content distortions by preservving content.
+As a next step, I experimented with the above settings giving more `weight` to style and content to either emphasize style features and converge to an artistic result faster (fewer epochs) or get ride of content distortions by preserving content.

-In further exploration, I drew inspiration from the insightful experiments conducted by `Aleksa Gordić` and played with total variation weight.
+In further exploration, I drew inspiration from the insightful experiments conducted by Aleksa Gordić and played with `total variation weight`.
 His [work](https://github.com/gordicaleksa/pytorch-neural-style-transfer/tree/master) provides valuable insights into the effects of manipulating style, content and total variation weights.

 ## Repo Structure